microsoft/vcpkg-docs/vcpkg/get_started/get-started-vs.md

     - `cmake_minimum_required(VERSION 3.10)`: Specifies that the minimum version of CMake required to build the project is 3.10.
 If the version of CMake installed on your system is lower than this, an error will be generated.
     - `project(HelloWorld)`: Sets the name of the project to "HelloWorld."
     - `find_package(fmt CONFIG REQUIRED)`: Looks for the `fmt` library using its CMake configuration file.
 The `REQUIRED` keyword ensures that an error is generated if the package is not found.
-    - `add_executable(HelloWorld main.cpp)`: Adds an executable target named "HelloWorld," built from the source file `main.cpp`.
+    - `add_executable(HelloWorld helloworld.cpp)`: Adds an executable target named "HelloWorld," built from the source file `helloworld.cpp`.
     - `target_link_libraries(HelloWorld PRIVATE fmt::fmt)`: Specifies that the `HelloWorld` executable should link against the `fmt` library.
 The `PRIVATE` keyword indicates that `fmt` is only needed for building `HelloWorld` and should not propagate to other dependent projects.

 ## 4 - Build and run the project

-1. Build
+1. Build the project.

    Press `Ctrl+Shift+B` to build the project in Visual Studio.

-2. Run the application
+2. Run the application.

     Finally, run the executable: